Last Updated on

 Why breakfast is important for Pregnant Women?

-1. Your baby is growing rapidly and constantly inside you, the development is going on 24 hrs a day.
-When you wake up in the morning you need to refuel and replenish your body, and recover the long break of a night.
+1. Your baby is growing rapidly and constantly inside you, the development is going on 24 hours a day.
+When you wake up in the morning you need to refuel and replenish your body, and recover the long break of the night.

 2 .
 The breakfast is the most important source of all nutrients and the energy.
 Whatever you eat first is going to be absorbed very effectively.
-So select the most healthy item of the day as your first food e.g. almonds soaked in water overnight.
+So, select the healthiest item of the day as your first food e.g. almonds soaked in water overnight.

 3. Having breakfast actually helps you to prevent and reduce morning sickness.
 Even if you don’t feel like eating in case of nausea, eating something healthy is a must.